AshwiniANDi/AshTravelBookingSystem/door-to-door-travel-booking/README.md

 1. Navigate to the `frontend` directory.
 2. Run `npm install` to install dependencies.
+3. Run `npm run build` to build the porject.
-3. Run `ng serve` to start the Angular application.
+4. Run `npm run start or ng serve` to start the Angular application.

 ## Usage